-Don't miss your chance to sign up for the 2020 Spring Session of Seed Starting Simplified.
-The course is now open effective 2/5/2020!
+Now is your last chance to sign up for the 2020 Spring Session of Seed Starting Simplified.
+The course closes on May 1, 2020!

 It's TIME to take your gardening to the next level by learning how to grow your own seedlings!